niksirbi/pcarpet/README.md

 MyData.run_pcarpet()
 ```

 Detailed instructions on running `pcarpet` are available as a [jupyter notebook](doc/example_usage.ipynb).
 The notebook runs `pcarpet` on some example data, either in a single step (as above) or by separately calling the various parts of the pipeline.
-It also explains the various optional arguments and the outputs of the pipeline.
-If you wish to run the notebook locally, make sure that [jupyter](https://jupyter.org/) is installed in you programming environment.
+It also explains the optional arguments and the outputs of the pipeline.
+If you wish to run the notebook locally, make sure that [jupyter](https://jupyter.org/) is installed in your programming environment.

 <a name="thanks"></a>
 ## Acknowledgements